wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 Additional reports that help you monitor information protection:

-- **Data loss prevention** - Data loss prevention policy matches, false positives and overrides, and links to create or edit policies
+- **Data loss prevention**.
+Data loss prevention policy matches, false positives and overrides, and links to create or edit policies
-- **Data governance**- Information about how labels are applied, labels classified as records, label trends, and more
+- **Data governance**.
+Information about how labels are applied, labels classified as records, label trends, and more.
-- **Threat management dashboard** (this is also referred to as the Security dashboard and the Threat Intelligence dashboard)
+- **Threat management dashboard**.
+This is also referred to as the Security dashboard and the Threat Intelligence dashboard
-- **Mail flow** - Information about sent and received email messages, recent alerts, top senders and recipients, email forwarding reports, and more
+- **Mail flow**.
+Information about sent and received email messages, recent alerts, top senders and recipients, email forwarding reports, and more
-- **GDPR compliance** - Information about GDPR compliance, including links to data subjects, label trends, and active & closed cases
+- **GDPR compliance**.
+Information about GDPR compliance, including links to data subjects, label trends, and active and closed cases
-- **Audit log** - Information about Office 365 activities, users, files or folders, and more
+- **Audit log**.
+Information about Office 365 activities, users, files or folders, and more
-- **Compliance reports** - FedRAMP reports, governance, risk and compliance reports, ISO information security management reports, and Service Organization Controls audit and assessment reports
+- **Compliance reports**.
+FedRAMP reports, governance, risk and compliance reports, ISO information security management reports, and Service Organization Controls audit and assessment reports